THE LAST BEST HOPE

 - See Note 7.

 - I can’t imagine a more powerful or current illustration for this than Vladimir Putin’s ongoing invasion of Ukraine.
 Under the influence of Ilyin and followers (see Note 16) Putin’s writing and speeches now show him to be convinced that he is in some sense “channeling”, or is the mystical reincarnation of, Saint Vladimir The Great (958 – 1015); a Viking warlord who converted to Christianity after conquering and uniting all “Kyivan Rus”.
-From this Putin merely wants to fulfil his Nietzschian Superman world historic destiny, and is in a toddler’s temper tantrum with the rest of us for thwarting him.
+From this Putin merely wants to fulfil his Nietzschian Superman world historic destiny.
 He is not acting rationally, and so will not be dissuaded rationally.

 - Our Orbans, Putins, Bolsonaros, Erdogans, Jong-uns, Trumps, Lukashenkos and Modis; to cite just a few of the most obvious.
 But to the extent that these temporarily appear to be succeeding many more will emerge from the woodwork.